 All comments and critiques ( as long as they are constructive) will be gratefully accepted.

-I have been fortunate to have been featured on RB’s home page a couple of times.
+I have been fortunate to have been featured on RB’s home page a few times.

 I have also been published in several Camera magazines, in both Australia and the U.K. and have won some big competitions, winning at least two Canon DSLR kits as well as other equipment and software.
 I have also competed successfully in several on-line photo comps.

 In July 2013 I had an image published in the popular Australian Geographic magazine in an article about wild weather.

 I also had two photos published in the Australian Weather Bureau Calendar for 2013, one of them the cover photo.
 A pretty neat achievement I’ve been told.

 In 2014 I started dabbling in Fractal Art.
 My Fractal Art is completely computer generated using the Apophysis program which was a bit difficult to get my head around at first but I persisted.
 Photography will always be my first love and passion, however, but Fractal Art does satisfy my creative cravings when I can’t go out taking photos.